srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 * Kubernetes service deployed on top of Cluster
 * Linux clients to simulate connections to k8s service (4 clients)

-Thanks to MetalLB, Kubernetes nodes establish BGP sessions with Leaf switches.
-In those sessions the IP addresses of the exposed services (loadBalancerIPs, commonly known as VIPs ) are to announced to the fabric.
+Courtesy of MetalLB, Kubernetes nodes establish BGP sessions with Leaf switches.
+Through the BGP sessions the IP addresses of the exposed services (loadBalancerIPs, commonly known as Virtual IPs or VIPs for short) are announced to the IP fabric.

-Clients will simulate connections to the VIP by using curl.

-## Kubernetes Service description
+### Kubernetes Service

+To illustrate the integration between the workloads running in the k8s cluster and the IP fabric, we will deploy a simple NGINX server replicated across the three k8s nodes.
+A kubernetes ClusterIP service will be created to expose the NGINX server inside the cluster and a MetalLB loadBalancer service will be created to expose the NGINX server to the outside world.

-The end service we will use on top of the kubernetes cluster is a Nginx HTTP echo server.
-This service will be deployed and exposed in all the k8s nodes.
-With simulated clients, we will verify how traffic is distributed among the different nodes/pods.
+With simulated clients, we will verify how traffic is distributed among the different nodes/pods using `curl` and reaching over to the exposed service IP address.

-## Underlay Networking
+### Underlay Networking

-The fabric is configured with [BGP unnumbered peering](https://documentation.nokia.com/srlinux/23-3/books/routing-protocols/bgp.html#bgp-unnumbered-peer).
-Spine switches act as BGP route reflectors for the BGP EVPN family.
+The [eBGP unnumbered peering](https://documentation.nokia.com/srlinux/23-3/books/routing-protocols/bgp.html#bgp-unnumbered-peer) makes the core of our IP fabric.
+Each leaf switch is configured with a unique ASN, whereas all spines share the same ASN, which is a common practice in Leaf/Spine fabrics.

+Through eBGP the loopback/system IP addresses are exchanged between the leaves, making it possible to setup iBGP sessions for the overlay services that support the k8s cluster.

-## Overlay Networking
+### Overlay Networking

 Clients and k8s nodes are conected to a dedicated L3 EVPN network-instance `ip-vrf1`.
 This network instance is present in every leaf switch.
 Traffic between switches is encapsulated in VXLAN and transported by Spines.
 Two subnets are configured under this `ip-vrf1`: